 \section{Conclusion}

-A context-aware speech synthesis system is proposed in this paper, with improved prosody by utilizing the contextual semantic and acoustic features from neighboring sentences.
+A context-aware speech synthesis system is proposed in this paper, with improved prosody generation by utilizing the contextual semantic and acoustic features from neighboring sentences.
 The proposed model takes the concatenated and masked mel-spectrograms as augmented input and learns to reconstruct the masked mel-spectrograms.
-The phoneme encoder takes account of the phonemes from context sentences and those of the current sentence.
-A CU text encoder is used to extract cross-utterance semantic representation.
+The phoneme encoder takes into account the phonemes from context sentences and those of the current sentence, and a CU encoder is used to extract cross-utterance semantic representation.
 Experimental results showed the effectiveness of the proposed MaskedSpeech model.